epccs/RPUpi/Remote/TestMode.md

 {"rxBuffer":[{"data":"0x31"},{"data":"0x15"}]}
 ```

-also done on the second I2C channel that I use SMBus with
+on the second I2C channel that is for SMBus's i2c block commands

 ```
 picocom -b 38400 /dev/ttyUSB0